 Fighting for your rights

 Motorcycles, unlike cars, don’t offer drivers any barrier of protection in crashes.
 For this reason, the risk of serious injury or even a fatality is particularly high in a motorcycle accident.
 In fact, according to the Bureau of Transportation Statistics, more than 50,000 serious injuries and 2,300 motorcycle fatalities occur in the United States every year.
-Georgia motorcycle accident lawyer C. Alan Nicholson understands the inherent safety disadvantage motorcyclists have and the responsibilities and rights of all motorists.
-Nicholson Phillips knows how to handle injury lawsuits when other drivers fail to honor motorcyclists’ rights.
-For nearly 30 years, we’ve advocated for victims in Marietta and throughout North Georgia, and we have the experience to help you obtain the compensation you deserve for your injuries.
+Our motorcycle accident lawyers understand the inherent safety disadvantage motorcyclists have and the responsibilities and rights of all motorists.
+We know how to handle injury lawsuits when other drivers fail to honor motorcyclists’ rights.
+For nearly 30 years, we’ve advocated for victims and we have the experience to help you obtain the compensation you deserve for your injuries.

 Motorcyclist rights and causes of motorcycle accidents

 All motorists, including motorcyclists, have rights as drivers and responsibilities to protect others on the road.
-Some responsibilities are unique to motorcyclists, such as the requirement under Georgia motorcycle helmet law to wear head and eye protection at all times.
+Some responsibilities are unique to motorcyclists, such as motorcyclists under the age of 21 are required to wear a helmet.